 Blocks are an open-ended play material, in the block area children play together and share experiences.
 Blocks enable children to explore concepts across all developmental learning areas.
 We ensure the building blocks are inviting and welcoming so that your child feels comfortable to explore and dis-cover the possibilities of the blocks.

-A library is essential part of our learning environments and provides a variety of opportunities for further learning and development.
+A library is an essential part of our learning environments and provides a variety of opportunities for further learning and development.
 The library is important as it enables children to become literate and use their imaginations.
 The library can offer children the time to engage in solitary play or group reading.

-Children develop gross motor skills whilst engaging in dance, music and movement experiences.
+Children develop gross motor skills whilst engaging in dance, yoga and movement experiences.
 Music can strengthen the outcome of many activities and children engage in making their own songs and developing their creative thinking skills.
 Incorporating music, dance and movement into our program encourages children to express their feelings and emotions.

-area enables children to learn facts about the world around them.
+This area enables children to learn facts about the world around them.
 We provide first hand experiences for investigation and exploration to develop their cognitive skills.
 This area provides children with a hands on approach to inquire about science and nature.
 Through these positive and sensory experiences, children develop a range of skills.

 Children have a natural attraction to sand and water and exploring and playing with them.
 We provide children with time to explore these elements on their own as well as in group intentional experiences.
 Children begin to develop math and science skills during their play in water and sand.
 Sand and water play are also an effective method to calm children’s minds and bodies.

 The learning environments are always being updated, changed and rearranged.
 To ensure the children are always engaged in new exciting activities.
+They are adapted to each age and developmental needs.

 We encourage our parents and team to suggest new exciting learning environments.